aghezelbash/ArduinoXcorr/README.md

 2. analogAutoXcorr(int AnalogPin, int size, double *output)

-#This Function is usefull when you want to calculate auto correlation of analog pin.
+#This Function is usefull when you want to calculate auto correlation of analog data.

 AnalogPin---> arduino pin number for reading analog data. size--------> number of data you want to get from analog pin.